Tests

 -

 Steps: A step is a single action to perform within a test.
 Each individual step acts as an assertion that the step completes as expected.
-Steps are equivalent to assertions in other testing frameworks.
+Steps are roughly equivalent to assertions in other testing frameworks.

 - checkLink: Check if a URL returns an acceptable status code from a GET request.